hydro-project/hydroplane/docs/runtimes/eks.rst

     bin/hydroplane -c eks.yml

+You'll be prompted for the password to your local secret store.
+Once you enter it, the server should bind and start accepting requests.

 In a separate terminal, from the root of the ``hydroplane`` repo, let's make sure we can list processes:

 .. code-block:: bash